Here’s what to do if you have a hormonal Parrot.

 Wild Parrots breed when the food supply is plentiful, generally after the rains.
 They pair off and after breeding return to their flock.
 Their progeny remains close to them for differing amounts of time dependent of which species.

 For our Parrots the food supply is often too plentiful and unchanging throughout the year.
 You don’t need to keep a Parrot hungry but avoiding a too rich, too plentiful a diet provides help in curbing the urge to mate.
-Hemp seed and wheat germ which stimulate breeding behavior should be avoided.
+Hemp seed and wheat germ which stimulate breeding behaviour should be avoided.

 If you’re used to administering frequent petting – just STOP.
-Grooming over the back and under the wings touching the feet is a sexually charged behavior for birds.
+Grooming over the back and under the wings touching the feet is a sexually charged behaviour for birds.
 Don’t hold the Parrot close to you, putting pressure on the back, touching near the vent, or playfully tapping the beak.

 Gently grooming the pin feathers around the head is a safe way NOT to overstimulate your pet bird.
 Treating a baby bird much as you would treat a human baby seems adorable at the time but when that baby bird matures such petting or grooming is sexually charged and can lead to unwanted behaviour.